The Power of Belief, Belonging, and the Right Environment: Maria’s Story

 Where Is Maria Now?

-• She cycles 15–40k a day on top of swim training.
+• She cycles to and from school (15–40k a day) on top of swim training

 Her mother now simply supports from the sidelines—helping Maria prepare for life’s what-ifs and showing her that the grey areas matter too.